shashwatah/instahunter/README.md

 - **getuserposts**: Fetch recent public posts of a user with a Username
 - **search**: Search for users on Instagram

+#### Update:
+Instagram has added an auth barrier to its frontend API, and instahunter can't fetch any data anymore.
+This happened right when I was about to do a complete code refactor and replace click with a CUI built with pyInquirer and pyfiglet.
+I'm archiving this repo.

 <br/>
 <img alt="Screenshot" src="https://raw.githubusercontent.com/Araekiel/instahunter/gh-pages/public/images/screenshot.jpg">